 Service Cost for Getting Traditional Japanese Tattoo

 Usually, compared to other tattoo Japanese tattoos are more expensive.
-The standard price of this tattoo is between $150 to $200 per hour and for a simple and small piece of the tattoo, the cost is $50.
+The standard price of this tattoo is between $150 to $200 per hour and for simple and small pieces of the tattoo, the cost is $50.
 Although this price may vary according to the location of the tattoo shop and also a tattoo artist.

 Maintenance Tips after Getting a Tattoo